SimenB/stylint/README.md

 ```

 ## Known Issues:
-The depthLimit / valid options are throwing occasional false positives.
-They are not enabled by default (depthLimit used to be but it's been turned off for now).
-You can enable them if you want.
-I've been using the valid check in production for a while now with no issues, but if you hit any i'd like to know.

-This will be fixed by 1.0, use those options at your own risk.
-If they give you problems use a `@stylint off` comment.
+alphabetical / duplicates checks are throwing occasional false positives, dependent on code style. toggle them on at your own risk.

 ## Why Write This Tool?